 Students work independently in an agency, organization, department, or other applied setting that allows for hands-on application of concepts and skills developed during their coursework in psychology.
 They meet weekly to process their experiences and complete integrative final projects regarding their experiences.
-Prerequisites: PSY 220; junior/senior psychology major; minimum GPA of 2.5; consent.
-Offered spring of odd-numbered years.
+Prerequisites: PSY 320; junior/senior psychology major; minimum GPA of 2.5; consent.
+Offered each spring.

-480 Original Research Project (4) W
+480 Original Research Project (4)

 Students conduct an independent empirical study, prepare a paper on their research, and defend the effort in an oral examination before a committee comprised of the project advisor, one other psychology faculty member, and one faculty member outside of psychology.
-Prerequisites: senior psychology major, ENG 105 with a grade of C or higher, PSY 210, PSY 220, and approval by project advisor.
+Prerequisites: senior psychology major, ENG 105 with a grade of C or higher, PSY 210, PSY 320 with a grade of C- or higher, and approval by project advisor.